F.A.Q.

 How much cash should I bring?

-The Sperrer Hotel has safes in the rooms for valuables, extra cash, passports etc. We have never had any report of anything being stolen from the hotel rooms.
+Most hotels have safes in the rooms for valuables, extra cash, passports etc. We have never had any report of anything being stolen from the hotel rooms.

 How expensive are things in Germany?

 Prices are comparable to costs in the US.
-Groceries are cheaper while clothing is more expensive, but usually a better value.
+Groceries are a bit cheaper while clothing is more expensive, but usually a better value.
 Beverages cost more, but dining is still comparability the same.
 You are on vacation – enjoy yourself.
 If you want it, buy it.

 What about tipping – how much?

 In Europe tips for service is usually included in the price.
 When service is rendered.
 It is common practice to “round up” allowing the waiter/waitress to keep the change.
-When the service is outstanding, 10% additional is an expectable practice.
+When the service is outstanding, 10% or 20% additional is an expectable practice.
 For our hotel wait staff, the bus drivers, etc, we “pass the hat” the last day for the entire two weeks.
 Gratuities are strictly volunteer and not mandatory.
 However, if you find the service was outstanding, make a contribution.
 Your bus and hotel staff will sincerely appreciate it.

 What happens if the Euro rate goes down?
 Could we get a refund for the difference?